Skip to main content

 Add the first Contact component to the Interactive (Registration) Site:

-• Add a Contact component after the Sign-in page, and go into the component's Details tab to make it read-only and not visible.
+• Add a Contact component after the Sign-in page, and go into the component's Details tab to make it read-only and/or not visible.

 • Back in the builder tab, you may like to add a “Heading” label of “CRM Lookup” or similar.
-This just helps your/your colleagues to see that this Contact component isn't the normal Contact component - it should not be visible to attendees, and it's only there to help set up Attendee Verification.
+This just helps your/your colleagues to see that this Contact component isn't the normal Contact component - it's only there to help set up Attendee Verification.
 (Uncheck the "Show in Summary" box, too.)

-• You're mainly adding this so you can map it to the External Id field so you can use it for Logic purposes later.
+• You're mainly adding this so you can map it to the External Id field [or other unique identifier, such as a field in your linked Contact Store) so you can use it for Logic purposes later.
 When using Attendee Verification, (especially if you have a Smart Connector), you normally use the ID from your CRM as External Id in EventsAir.
 This is the optimal way to determine whether an attendee exists on your CRM list.
-(The system can search your CRM on that ID, rather than name and email.)
+(Your Smart Connector or other integration can search your CRM on that ID, rather than name and email.)

 • Only keep other fields in this Contact Component if you have a special need for them, e.g. you want to use them for Logic purposes later also.
-For example, as per the screenshot, you may have set up custom contact fields for, say, membership number and industry sector that you can use later to show or hide information.
+For example, as per the screenshot, you may have set up custom contact fields for, say, membership number and industry sector that you can use later to show or hide other information, via logic.

 • After completing the above, close and save your site.